QnnOkabayashi/Quantum/README.md

 ## Matrix methods

 - `T` : Returns the transpose of the matrix.
-- > `T` uses a lazy copying method, so the returned matrix shares internal memory with the original until one of them is modified.
+    - `T` uses a lazy copying method, so the returned matrix shares internal memory with the original until one of them is modified.
 This also means that getting the transpose of a matrix takes O(1) time.
 Each matrix also caches its transpose, so calls like `A.T.T.T.T` are inexpensive, and only create 1 new Matrix object.
 - `map(closure)`: Applies the `closure` function to each element in the matrix, modifying it inplace.
-- > `map(closer)` will unbind any existing transpose objects.
+    - `map(closer)` will unbind any existing transpose objects.
 If the transpose was accessed prior to calling, the memory is automatically copied.
 This may be expensive.

 ## Number methods
 - `+` : Returns the sum of two matrices
 - `-` : Returns the difference of two matrices
-- `*` : Returns the element-wise product of two matrices.
-Can also use a scalar.
+- `*` : Returns the element-wise product of two matrices
+    - A scalar can also be used as one argument
-- `/` : Returns the element-wise quotient of two matrices.
-Can also use a scalar as the divisor.
+- `/` : Returns the element-wise quotient of two matrices
+    - A scalar can also be used as the divisor
 - `@` : Returns the matrix product of two matrices.
-- `==` : Returns `True` if the matrices are equivalent, else `False`.
+- `==` : Returns `True` if the matrices are equivalent, otherwise `False`.
-- `!=` : Returns `True` if the matrices are not equivalent, else `False`.
+- `!=` : Returns `True` if the matrices are not equivalent, otherwise `False`.

 # Compilation details